mongodb/flask-pymongo/docs/index.rst

 not be accepted, and future changes may break compatibility in older versions.

-Flask-PyMongo is tested against recent released versions of the MongoDB, and Python 2.7 and 3.4+.
+Flask-PyMongo is tested against `supported versions
+<https://www.mongodb.com/support-policy>`_ of the MongoDB, and Python 2.7
+and 3.4+.
 For the exact list of version combinations that are tested and known to be compatible, see the `envlist` in `tox.ini`.

 Helpers